BohdanKovalchuk/mcuboot/boot/cypress/SecureBlinkyApp/Readme.md

 * Reads provisioning package to get policy.
 * Controls CM4 access port according to the policy
 * Applies memory and peripheral protections
+* UPGRADE slot can be located in SMIF area

 **Currently supported targets:**